 Hey guys, Braden here at SuperATV.
-Today we are going to be installing the SuperATV Pin Locker on the Can-Am Maverick X3.
+Today we’re going to install the SuperATV Pin Locker Differential on the Can-Am Maverick X3.

-When you hit the slop, your four wheel drive needs to be responsive.
-One of the problems with the stock Visco-Lok differential in the Can-Am Maverick X3, is that it isn’t a true on demand system.
-Whenever your tires start to spin, it can take up to one full rotation for your clutch pack to lock your diff.
+When you hit the slop, your four-wheel drive needs to be responsive.
+One of the problems with the stock Visco-Lok differential in the Can-Am Maverick X3 is that it isn’t a true on-demand system.
+Whenever your tires start to spin, it can take up to one full tire rotation for your clutch pack to lock your diff.
 This means lost momentum and possible slippage.

 SuperATV’s pin locker differential closes the gap between the Visco-Lok and Can-Am’s new smart lock differential.
-The easy install can give you total control of your front disc locking action.
+This easy install can give you total control of your front disc locking action.
 A rocker switch allows you to easily lock your front differential, avoid obstacles, and maintain your momentum as you bounce through the trail.
-Our pin locker differential replaces the Visco-Lok part of your dip so you don’t have to change any gears and you can reuse half of the original housing.
+Our pin locker differential replaces the Visco-Lok part of your diff so you don’t have to change any gears, and you can reuse half of the original housing.
 Let’s get started.

-Remove the driver’s side wheel and tire.
-Remove the two bolts holding the brake caliper on.
+[00:51] First, remove the driver’s side wheel and tire.
+Then, remove the two bolts holding the brake caliper on.
 Remove cotter pin, axle nut, and washer.
-Then remove the hub from the spindle.
+Then, remove the hub from the spindle.

-Remove the tire rod from the spindle.
-Remove your lower spindle and drop the lower A-Arm.
-Sometimes a pry bar is needed.
-Remove your upper ball joint bolt.
-Knock your spindle from the ball joint and remove the spindle.
-Remove your lower shock bolt and hang your shock up out of the way.
+Now, remove the tie rod from the spindle.
+Remove your lower spindle bolt and drop the lower A-Arm.
+Sometimes you need to use a pry bar.
+Remove your upper ball joint bolt and knock your spindle from the ball joint to remove it.
+Then, remove your lower shock bolt and hang your shock up out of the way.

-Remove your brake line from the A-Arm and place your caliper out of the way.
+Remove your brake line from the A-arm and place your caliper out of the way.
 Disconnect your sway bar link.
-Remove the axle by giving it a couple of swift pulls.
+Remove the axle by giving it a couple swift pulls.
 Remove both upper A-Arm mounting bolts and the A-Arm.